 Consistent sermon quality is part of the attractional draw that is on our list.

-Knowing that as part of your grid should drive continuous improvement in your sermons and prepartion.
+Knowing that fact about your visitors as part of your evaluation grid should drive continuous improvement in your sermons and preparation.

 Your first impressions are important.

 From the helpfulness of church greeters, to volunteers who smile, to volunteers that ask meaningful questions at the welcome center, to clean bathrooms — all of these play a role in first impressions.

 First impressions can help make it a no-brainer to return (see this moving first impressions story).

 I discovered these on my list for positive first impressions:

 - Do volunteers seem happy to serve?

 - Are volunteers excited about their church?